 On February 26, legendary actor Gene Hackman, 95, was found dead at his Santa Fe home, alongside his wife Betsy Arakawa, 63, and their dog, according to the Santa Fe New Mexican, citing police sources.
 Authorities have reported no signs of foul play.
 The cause of death was heart disease, with Alzheimer's disease as a contributing factor.

-Actress Michelle Trachtenberg has died at the age of 39.
-Famed for her TV roles in hits such as 'Gossip Girl,' 'Buffy the Vampire Slayer,' and 'Six Feet Under,' Trachtenberg was found unconscious in her Manhattan apartment by the police on February 26.
+Actress Michelle Trachtenberg died at the young age of 39.
+Famous for her TV roles in hits such as 'Buffy the Vampire Slayer' and 'Gossip Girl,' Trachtenberg was found unconscious in her Manhattan apartment by police on February 26.
+The star's cause of death was ruled a natural death from complications of diabetes.

 Legendary singer Roberta died peacefully at her home at the age of 88, on February 24.
 With hits such as ‘Killing Me Softly,’ she is widely considered one of the greatest soul and R&B singers of all time.
 Her family said of her passing, “We are heartbroken that the glorious Roberta Flack passed away … Roberta broke boundaries and records.
 She was also a proud educator.”